 Husband and wife found guilty of abusing maid, who climbed out onto window ledge to escape

-SINGAPORE: A man and his wife were found guilty on Tuesday (Jun 9) of abusing a maid for more than two months until she climbed out onto a window ledge and was rescued by a painter.
+SINGAPORE: A man and his wife were found guilty on Tuesday (Jun 9) of abusing a maid for about two months until she climbed out onto a window ledge and was rescued by a painter.

 The victim, Ms Amandeep Kaur, left her hometown in Punjab, India to work as a foreign domestic helper for Mohammad Tasleem and his wife, Farha Tehseen, both Singapore permanent residents.